Roberto Pérez (Paraguayan footballer)

-Roberto Pérez Valdez (born 25 October 19XX) is a Paraguayan football manager and former player who played as a defender.
-He is the current manager of Bolivian club Aurora.
+Roberto Pérez Valdez (born 25 October 1981) is a Paraguayan football manager and former player who played as a defender.

 Playing career

 Pérez played for Newell's Old Boys and Boca Juniors in Argentina, aside from playing for Paraguayan Primera División sides.
 He arrived in Bolivia in 2003, and after his move to Blooming never materialized, he joined 1º de Mayo, losing in the final of the 2004 Copa Simón Bolívar with the side.

 Managerial career

 After retiring, Pérez remained in Bolivia and managed Deportivo LAN and Always Ready before joining Roberto Pavisic's staff at Aurora in 2015, as his assistant.
 In 2016, he took over the team, after Pavisic left.

 Pérez achieved promotion to the Primera División with Aurora, but was replaced by Miguel Ángel Zahzú.
 After leaving, he worked at Universitario de Vinto.